-RECOM MENDATIONS 1

-FINDINGS 2
+RECOMMENDATIONS 1 2

 GLOBAL AND REGIONAL TRENDS IN SEA LEVEL RISE 3

-PLANNING SCENARIOS AND TIM ING FOR HONOLULU 4
+PLANNING SCENARIOS AND TIMING FOR HONOLULU 4

-HOW ARE THE INTERAGENCY SCENARIOS CONNECTED TO CLIMATE CHANGES IN THE IPCC-AR6
+HOW ARE THE INTERAGENCY SCENARIOS CONNECTED TO CLIMATE CHANGES IN THE IPCC-AR6 ~

-OUTCOMES?
-6
+б 6

-WHAT IS THE CURRENT GLOBAL TEMPERATURE PATHWAY?
-6

-PICKING A LOCAL SLR SCENARIO FOR PLANNING 7
+PICKING A LOCAL SLR SCENARIO FOR PLANNING.
+7

 SLR HAZARDS 7

-SUMMARY 9
+SUMMARY 10

-ACKNOWLEDGEMENTS 9

-Appendix 1 - Potential for extreme sea level rise 10
+ACKNOWLEDGEMENTS.
+10

-Appendix 2 - SLR Planning in Other Jurisdictions.
-12
+Appendix 2 - SLR Planning in Other Jurisdictions 11 12

-Appendix 3 - Sea Level Fingerprinting 15
+Appendix 3 - Sea Level Fingerprinting 16